forcedotcom/salesforcedx-vscode/contributing/publishing.md

 1. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS).
 1. Search for `Tasks: Run Task`.
 1. Select `Create Release Branch`.
-This will launch the script `create-release-branch.js` behind the scenes.

 ## Generating the Change Log

 We generate the changelog based off of the new commits that are being staged for production.
-The change log generator helps us automate the process of determinining which commits we should bring in, putting them in their respective positions, and inserting them into the `CHANGELOG.md` with the correct format.
+The change log generator helps us automate the process of generating the `CHANGELOG.md` with the correct format and commits being staged.

 To run the change log generator:

 1. Run `git pull` to make sure your local changes are up to date.
 1. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS).
 1. Search for `Tasks: Run Task`.
 1. Select `Create Change Log`.
-This will launch the script `change-log-generator.js`.

 ## Merging the Release Branch into Main